 Isamu Noguchi: Well, after all, it is only in the arts that a person who does not belong

-You know, people who idea of what it was like to be American, like Leger, for instance...he thought to be American was to be like a machine, that is, the people became like machines.
+You know, people who had an idea of what it was like to be American, like Leger, for instance.
+He thought to be American was to be like a machine, that is, the people became like machines.
 And so he came over here and he was rather non-plussed.

-There was, I think, a kind of inhibition against free expression.
+There was a kind of inhibition against free expression, I think.
 I may be wrong.
-I mean, for instance, even somebody like Stuart Davis had to have laid down very strict limits as to what he could do and what he couldn’t do.
+I mean, you know, even somebody like Stuart Davis, for instance, had to have laid down very strict limits as to what he could do and what he couldn’t do.
 And since, in a way people were trying to find within themselves their own ancestry, that is to say, there were the Americans on the WPA, of course, were that, in order to be Americans rather than European, one of the guidelines was that you had to use American subject matter like, say, the Hudson River School.
 And prior to that, you had John Sloan and all that.
-And, as for the influence of Stieglitz and Marin and Demuth and O’Keeffe and all that crowd, that was a kind of non-proletarian offshoot which didn’t seem to jibe with the vigor of the American drive toward an identity.
+And, as for the influence of Stieglitz and Marin and Demuth and Georgia O’Keeffe and all that crowd, that was a kind of non-proletarian offshoot which didn’t seem to jibe with the vigor of the American drive toward an identity.

 Ben Gillespie: These questions of national tradition and distinction were fraught topics for some observers, but the creative act itself was more present to Holger Cahill, Director of the Federal Art Project.
 In his 1964 oral history, Lorsen Feitelson, an accomplished painter who served as a supervisor for the FAP in Los Angeles, gives insight into the concepts behind the project based on an arts movement Cahill founded in his youth: